neo4j-contrib/neomodel/doc/source/filtering_ordering.rst

 This can be negated by setting `suppliers=False`, to find `Coffee` nodes without `suppliers`.

 You can also filter on the existence of more complex traversals by using the `traverse_relations` method.
-(ADD LINK TO DOC)
+See :ref:`Path traversal`.

 Ordering
 ========